SUBSCRIBE TO OUR NEWSLETTER Welcome to the new RAMPD website! DONATE

 About RAMPD

-RAMPD's mission is to amplify Disability Culture, promote equitable inclusion and advocate for accessibility in the music industry.
-RAMPD connects the music, entertainment and event industries to a fast-growing global network of established music professionals with disabilities.
-Founded in May of 2021 by award-winning recording artist and advocate Lachi, RAMPD came about after a public talk between the Recording Academy and several disabled artists revealed that there is a serious lack of visibility, access, and representation for professional disabled artists.
+Founded in May of 2021 (and established January 2022) by award-winning recording artist and cultural activist Lachi, RAMPD came about after a public talk between the Recording Academy and several disabled artists revealed the serious lack of visibility, access, and representation for music professionals with disabilities.

 Lachi, Founder.
 A black woman with cornrows and green makeup wearing an aqua marine dress.